Regulatory actions for October 8, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Accukardia, BTL, Healgen, Invivoscribe, Procept Biorobotics, Regenity Biosciences.
+Regulatory snapshots, including drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations in Asia-Pacific: Astrazeneca, Clinuvel, Modalis, Telix.

 Briefs